gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 Unit val;

-val = null; // OK: null is the only possible value for Unit. val = new Unit(); // ERROR: wouldn't compile.
+val = null;  // OK: null is the only possible value for Unit val = new Unit();  // ERROR: wouldn't compile
 ```

 In this way, the unit type is the terminal object in the category of types and typed functions.